aegis-icons/misc/style_guide.md

 - Max. heading level that can be used is **four** (`h4`).
 - For **hierarchy level four** (`h4`) headings, add italic: `#### _This is h4_`

-  > **Reason:** On the GitHub's Markdown document, `h4` has unfortunately similar font-size and weight to the bold body text.
+  > **Reason:** In the GitHub's Markdown documents, `h4` has unfortunately similar font-size and weight to the bold body text.
 The italic makes the heading more distinguished of the bold body text.

 <!-- SECTION BREAK --> <br> <!-- SECTION BREAK -->